 For new investors, I highly recommend Firstrade.
-Firstrade is a great discount brokerage that I used for many years.
+Firstrade is an excellent discount brokerage that I used for many years.
 Recently, they lowered their trading fees to $0.
 That’s great news!
-Young investors can buy stock without having to worry about the fees.
+Young investors can buy stock without having to worry about fees.
 Most discount brokerages also reduced their fees to zero last year.
 It’s a great time to be an investor.
 I remember paying $80 per trade when I started investing.

-Robinhood is also pretty good for a brand new investor.
-You can start investing with as much as you’d like.
+Robinhood is also pretty good for a brand-new investor.
+You can start investing with just a small amount.
 Even $100 would be a great start.